 The brooch here is wearable, stable and without losses.

-Scenes from Matara today – A 17th century Dutch church.
-A mosque, showing typically colonial-influenced architecture.
-An entrance to the old Dutch fort.
+Above: Three scenes from Matara today – A 17th century Dutch church; a mosque, showing typically colonial-influenced architecture; and an entrance to the old Dutch fort.

 A brooch with Matara ‘diamonds’ photographed at the National Museum of Sri Lanka, Colombo.